vzhou842/victorzhou.com/content/posts/2019-02-14-why-webpack.md

 $ webpack
 ```

-and Webpack will generate a minified bundle that satisfies the dependencies of each module.
+and Webpack will generate a bundle that satisfies the dependencies of each module.
 In other words, **Webpack fixes the Dependencies problem**.
-Dependencies are explicitly declared, and there’s no more need to manually maintain ordering.
+There’s no more need to manually maintain ordering, and dependencies are explicitly declared.

-> Webpack and most of its alternatives actually do a lot more than just simple Javascript module bundling, but that’s outside the scope of this post.
+> Webpack and most of its alternatives actually do a lot more than just simple module bundling, but that’s outside the scope of this post.
 Check out the [Webpack docs](https://webpack.js.org/concepts/) to learn more.

 ## Recap

-In the beginning, I just included `<script>` tags for every Javascript file I had.
+1. In the beginning, I just included `<script>` tags for every Javascript file I had.
 This led to the **Speed Problem**: loading that many files is too slow.

-To fix that, I used a build tool to concatenate Javascript files into one big bundle so I’d only need one`<script>` tag.
+2. To fix that, I used a build tool to concatenate Javascript files into one big bundle so I’d only need one `<script>` tag.
 Then there was the **Scoping Problem**: all of that code was run in the global scope, leading to name collisions.

-I fixed that by wrapping each file in an IIFE to keep its scope local.
+3. I fixed that by wrapping each file in an IIFE to keep its scope local.
 However, I still had the **Dependencies Problem**: dependencies weren’t explicitly declared, yet the ordering of files had to satisfy dependency requirements.

 **Using a module bundler solves all of these problems!**